Farmer’s Cheese Crepes with Blueberry Sauce

-Slowly start adding warm milk 1/4 at a time, making sure that each addition is fully incorporated, before adding any more.
+Slowly start adding 1 cup warm milk 1/4 at a time, making sure that each addition is fully incorporated, before adding any more.

 To cook the crepes:

 In one swift motion flip it onto a large plate.
 Repeat until no more batter is left.

 To make the Filling

 To Fill Crepes:

 Take about a tablespoon of filling, place it in the middle and spread along the middle third of the crepe.

 Fold the right side towards the center, then the opposite side.
 Now roll the crepe jelly-roll fashion away from yourself.